Avoiding Stupidity

 2. Life happens.

-If you are working with your dog on some training activity and you aren’t getting anywhere in a reasonable period of time, you need to change tactics.
-Do this in a two step approach.
+If you are working with your dog and you aren’t getting anywhere in a reasonable period, you need to change tactics.
+Do this in a two-step approach.

-1. Look back at the original book or text where you got the training idea.
-The question to ask yourself is: “Am I doing this right?”
-(The answer can be embarrassing.
-See #1 above.)
+1. Look back at the original book, text, or resource where you got the training idea.
+Ask yourself: “Am I doing this right?”
+(The answer can be embarrassing.)

 b.
-If you were doing things correctly, it’s time to change gears.
+If you were doing things correctly, but it’s not working, it’s time to change gears.